tokuhirom/Amon2-Docs/source/mobilejp.rst

 Detect phone informations from HTTP headers
 -------------------------------------------

-You can use HTTP::MobileAgent module to get informantion from HTTP headers.
+You can use HTTP::MobileAgent module to get information from HTTP headers.

 You would use Amon2::Plugin::Web::MobileAgent for this purpose.
 Install it from CPAN.::